szilard/benchm-databases/README.md

 Finally, one might say that queries in practice are complex and the running times depend not only on how fast are these primitives, but also on how the query optimizer can deal with complexity.
 Again, a comprehensive SQL benchmark is out of the scope here.

-#### Measurements

-The following runtimes have been measured:

-1. For R/Python data has been read from csv file and then aggregates/joins happen in memory.
-2. For MySQL/Postgres and the analytical databases, the data has to be loaded first into the database, and only then can one run queries.
-3. For the Hadoop-based systems the data has to be copied into HDFS (much-much faster than loading it to a database) or optionally it can be transformed into a columnar format (such as parquet).
-Queries can run readily.